eunomia-bpf/bpftime/README.md

 We can use the bpftime userspace runtime:

-Attach uprobe, uretprobe or all syscall tracepoints(x86 only) eBPF programs to a process or a group of processes:
+Attach uprobe, uretprobe or all syscall tracepoints(currently x86 only) eBPF programs to a process or a group of processes:

 - `malloc`: count the malloc calls in libc by pid
+- `opensnoop`: trace file open or close syscalls in a process
-- `bash_readline`: trace readline calls in bash
+- `bash_readline`: trace readline calls in bash [TODO: fix it]
-- `sslsniff`: trace SSL/TLS raw text in openssl
+- `sslsniff`: trace SSL/TLS raw text in openssl [TODO: fix it]
-- `opensnoop`: trace file open or close in a process

 Examples can be found in [example](example) dir.
 More examples are coming soon.

+> Some examples may not working now, we are fixing it.
+You can refer to [benchmark](benchmark) dir for more working examples.

 ### **Performance Benchmarks**